 1. Jagatjit Palace

-Owned by Maharaja Jagatjit Singh, the Jagatjit Palace Kapurthala,made in 1908., is very close to Moorish mosque in Kapurthala Punjab.
+Owned by Maharaja Jagatjit Singh, the Jagatjit Palace Kapurthala, made in 1908., is very close to Moorish Mosque in Kapurthala Punjab.
 The Royal Palace is made on the lines of the Palace of Versailles.
 Planned by M.Marcel, a French engineer, it is spread over a territory of 809371.28 sq. meters.
 Planned in the renaissance style, the rooftops are made in the ‘beaux-workmanship’ style, with mortar of Paris roofs and a park in the front which is famously known as Baija.
-The most striking thing in the royal residence is its similarity to the design of Paris.
+The most striking thing about the royal residence is its similarity to the design of Paris.

 Location: Kapurthala-Jalandhar Road, Kapurthala, Punjab 144401

-Must Read: 20 Best Restaurants In Chandigarh To Relish The Real Taste Of Punjabi Tadka In 2021!
+Suggested Read:20 Best Restaurants In Chandigarh To Relish The Real Taste Of Punjabi Tadka

 2. Panch Mandir

 When you visit Moorish Mosque on your trip, you should also visit Panch Mandir.
 Established during the rule of Fateh Singh Ahluwalia, Panch Mandir Kapurthala is loved to be the most attractive place around.
-As the name says, it has five elements on its roof.
-Signifying various divine gods and goddesses, it is built in a way whereby every one of them can be seen from the main entrance.
+As the name is among the most alluring places to visit in Kapurthala.
+It has five elements on its roof.
+Signifying various divine gods and goddesses and it is built in a way whereby every one of them can be seen from the main entrance.

 Location: Shalamar Bagh, Kapurthala, Punjab 144601